Pace222/home-server/README.md

 ## Available services

-- [DabloonClicker](https://dabloon.pierugo.ch) (`dabloon-clicker/`): Mirror of CookieClicker but the sprites and text of the game are modified to click on dabloons instead of cookies.
+- [DabloonClicker](/dabloon-clicker) (https://dabloon.pierugo.ch): Mirror of CookieClicker but the sprites and text of the game are modified to click on dabloons instead of cookies.

-- [WireGuard](https://vpn.pierugo.ch) (`wireguard/`): A VPN server that allows to connect to the home network securely from anywhere in the world.
+- [WireGuard](/wireguard) (https://vpn.pierugo.ch): A VPN server that allows to connect to the home network securely from anywhere in the world.

-- [Pi-hole](https://pihole.pierugo.ch) (`pihole/`) (VPN required): A DNS sinkhole that blocks ads and trackers at the network level.
+- [Pi-hole](/pihole) (https://pihole.pierugo.ch, VPN required): A DNS sinkhole that blocks ads and trackers at the network level.
 It also serves as a DNS server to resolve local hostnames.